MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 To block copying of sensitive document to any Bluetooth Device use [Endpoint DLP](/purview/endpoint-dlp-learn-about).

-## Device control samples and scenarios
+## Device control policy samples and scenarios

 Device control in Defender for Endpoint provides your security team with a robust access control model that enables a wide range of scenarios (see [Device control policies](device-control-policies.md)).
 We have put together a GitHub repository that contains samples and scenarios you can explore.
 See the following resources: